 Real licorice fans feel like being in paradise in Iceland because of the interesting combinations of chocolate with licorice, marshmallows, cookies and whatever, which is quite common in Iceland.

 Many continental inhabitants are not really friends of the bittersweet taste of licorice, but I promise you: you will change your mind during your stay here in Iceland.

 And otherwise, there are also plenty of other sweets in Iceland, like for example the famous þristur, a wonderful type of chocolate sweet.

 But I always questioned myself that actually, there must be a reason for the multitude of this really extraordinary sweet selection, you can hardly find in other places of the world.

 On my two-day- trip to the Glacier Lagoon, Jökulsarlon, I found the reason why.
-Just look precisely at the picture on the right.
+Just look precisely at the picture at the top.
 Can you see this ice-snow-layer on the glacier lagoon?
 And does it remind you of something ... sweet?
 Yes, you‘re right.
 It looks exactly like the sugar glaze of a cake.

 Icelandic Sweets Industry probably has a really easy life here in Iceland.
 They just have to walk through their beautiful landscape.

-And I am pretty sure that the inventor of the famous german candies „Gletscher Eis“ (english: glacier ice) was inspired by the blue coloured mountain rocks of the Jökulsarlon Glacier Lagoon.
+And I am pretty sure that the inventor of the famous german candies „Gletscher Eis“ (english: glacier ice) was inspired by the blue colored mountain rocks of the Jökulsarlon Glacier Lagoon.